markjnkim/es_mod/02-css/content/lesson-4-queries.md

 ![Media Query Syntax](assets/lesson-4/300-media-query-syntax.png)

 - **at-rule**: A special CSS statement that instructs the stylesheet to behave a certain way or apply certain styles when a condition is met.
 The most popular is `@media (rule)`, which applies styles to the page when a specific style value (call a "rule") is applied on the device.
-[More on the CSS at-rule syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule)
+Read more on the [CSS at-rule syntax on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule)

 - **Media Type**: There are three types of media we can tell our CSS to be applied to: screen, print, or speech.
 By specifying this in our media query, we are telling the stylesheet what type of media this is going to apply to.
 Omitting this value in a media query will apply to all media types, so it is better to apply it selectively since all three have different needs: